The longest single-state, multi-use trail in the nation is open every day—even through the winter months!

 The entire project was expected to be completed by the end of 2020, and stayed right on track!
 The trail officially opened to the public on New Year’s Eve, according to the Governor’s office.

-75 percent of the trail is off-road, where cyclists, hikers, runners, cross-country skiers and snow-shoers can enjoy their journeys away from traffic.
-It is expected to draw 8.6 million residents and tourists annually, who can admire all of New York’s diverse landscapes as it stretches so far across the state.
+75 percent of the trail is off-road, and it is expected to draw 8.6 million residents and tourists annually, who can admire all of New York’s diverse landscapes as it stretches so far across the state.

 “Nearly four years ago, we announced plans to build the Empire State Trail and I am excited to announce it’s been completed on time,” Governor Cuomo said.
 He continued: